gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 ![Side-by-side view of a Shopify store instance on the left, and the preview on the right.
 At the bottom the terminal shows that after the change only one page was rebuilt](./incremental-builds-in-oss.jpg)

-The screenshot is taken from a lengthy video about Gatsby v3 at [GatsbyConf](https://gatsbyconf.com/).
+The screenshot is taken from a talk about Gatsby v3 at [GatsbyConf](https://gatsbyconf.com/).
 You can view the video showcasing this feature on YouTube.

 ### How does it work?